 Mergers and Acquisitions

-To expand its core operations, MassMutual acquired The Hartford Financial Services Group's retirement plans business for $400 million in early 2013.
+To expand its core operations, MassMutual acquired Hartford Financial's retirement plans business for $400 million in early 2013.
 The deal builds on record growth within the company's retirement operations, doubling the division's coverage to some 3 million members and expanding its geographic reach.